Our IRIS musicians have successfully completed their February-May 2026 residency at AMV.

 - On Mondays from June 1 – July 6 there will be a series of Improv Classes presented in conjunction with Arena Stage.
 Read more about these classes here.

 - From June through November 2026, ON STAGE at Asbury will partner with Dance Exchange Co. of Tacoma Park, Maryland, to presnet a program titled “The African Diaspora’s Contribution to American Dance Arts from Slavery to the Present.”
-Details on timing, location and registration will be shared later in May.
 Read more about this program here.

 - Discount tickets for National Philharmonic Concerts